-When you're just starting the mortgage application process, you may be confused about all of the options you have.
-A conventional mortgage loan is the right choice for many people.
+When you're just starting the mortgage application process, you may be confused about all the options available.
+A conventional mortgage loan is a popular choice for many people.

 A conventional mortgage is offered by a bank and is not insured by the federal government.
-This makes it a slightly higher risk for the bank, so the qualifications are more strict.
+This makes it a slightly higher risk for the bank, so the qualifications are more stringent.
 A conventional loan may require a higher down payment or a lower debt to income ratio.
-Like other types of mortgages, the interest rate you pay is based on your credit score and down payment or amount of equity.
-A conventional mortgage could have a fixed rate or a variable interest rate.
+Like other types of mortgages, the interest rate you pay is based on several factors such as, your credit score, down payment or amount of equity.
+A conventional mortgage could have a fixed rate or an adjustable interest rate.

 The biggest difference between a conventional mortgage and other mortgage programs is the required down payment.
 Government-backed mortgages have low down payment requirements to help home buyers move into a home and are often easier to qualify for.
 For example, you could get an FHA mortgage with just 3.5 percent down and a VA mortgage with no down payment.
-Banks have different requirements for the down payment on a conventional mortgage, ranging from 5 to 20 percent.
+Banks have different requirements for the down payment on a conventional mortgage, ranging from 3% to 20%.

 Conforming vs. Non-Conforming

 Conventional loans can be either conforming or non-conforming.
 If it's conforming, it will be for an amount under a specified maximum.
-In most areas, this is $548,250 for a single family home, but the amount is higher in certain areas and when you are purchasing a multi-family home.
-Non-conforming mortgages are for loan amounts over $548,250, usually called a jumbo loan.
+In most areas, this is $750,000 for a single family home, but the amount is higher in certain geographical areas and when you are purchasing/refinancing a multi-unit home.
+Non-conforming mortgages are for loan amounts over $750,000 also commonly referred to as a Non-Conforming or Jumbo loan.

 Advantage of Conventional Mortgage

 When you make a down payment of less than 20 percent of the value of the home, Fannie Mae and Freddie Mac will require you to purchase private mortgage insurance or get a second lien if you have a conventional mortgage.
-(If you have another type of mortgage, you have to pay a mortgage insurance premium.)
-These are similar fees, but in the conventional mortgage, you do not have to pay this once you reach 20 percent equity in your home.
+(If you have another type of mortgage, you may have to pay a mortgage insurance premium.)
+These are similar fees, but in the conventional mortgage, you do not have to pay Mortgage Insurance (MI) if you have 20 percent or more equity in your home.